alan-nguyen/awesome-notes/front-end-engineer.md

 **#Conceptual**

 **Intro**
-- The list is comprised of a series of nodes as shown in the diagram.
+- The list is comprised of a series of nodes
 - The head node is the node at the beginning of the list.
 - Each node contains data and a link (or pointer) to the next node in the list.
 - The list is terminated when a node’s link is null.
 This is called the tail node.